kaedub/tunnel-matrix/README.md

-## Pygame Virtual LED matrix
+# Pygame Virtual LED matrix

+### Apologies in advance for the spaghetti code.
+I wrote this a long time ago when I was first learning.
+That said, it was very difficult to get right and I am still proud of myself for figuring this out without help.

+*And don't worry, I'm fixing it...*

+## Instructions

-Currently uses Python 2 and Pygame to display a matrix.
+Uses Python 2 and Pygame to display a matrix.

 Each file is a slightly different tunnel pattern.

+#### First you must install dependencies:
+`pip2 install -r requirements.txt`

 #### To run the tunnel.py program:

 `python2 tunnel.py`

 #### Press _space bar_ to start or stop movement, _V_ to change direction, and _X_ to add the 'X' to xfold pattern.

+## About

 This was a program I wrote in my early days of learning programming.
 It was extremely difficult for me
 to devise an algorithm for the pattern and even today I'm having trouble understanding exactly how I got